quii/learn-go-with-tests/mocking.md

 - In `main` we will send to `os.Stdout` so our users see the countdown printed to the terminal
 - In test we will send to `bytes.Buffer` so our tests can capture what data is being generated

-Notice that we're just capturing the first thing that should be printed first, it's an important skill to be able to slice up requirements as small as you can so you can have _working software_.

 ## Try and run the test